 - Unit 41: Food Technologies, Supply Chains and Food Defense

 - Unit 42: Food Hygiene and Food Virology

-- Unit 43: Epidemiology and Zoonoses
+- Unit 43: Epidemiology, Zoonoses and Antimicrobial Resistance

 - Unit 44: Microbial Toxins

-- Unit 45: Diagnostics, Genetics and Pathogen Characterisation
+- Unit 45: Diagnostics and Pathogen Characterisation

 - Unit 47: Product Hygiene and Disinfection Strategies